waggle-sensor/microWaggle/README.md

 In order to proceed, you can create a Particle.io account [here](https://login.particle.io/signup).

-### 2. Register your Device and get your Particle Access Token:
+### 2. Register your device and get your Particle.io Access Token:

 After your Particle.io account is set up, your devices can be registered to your account via this [link](https://setup.particle.io/).
 The devices registered on your account can be veiwed through the Particle.io [Console](https://console.particle.io/devices).
 At this point you can recognize the device IDs for your devices set by Particle.io.
 The particle.io console should look like this:
 <img src="https://raw.githubusercontent.com/waggle-sensor/microWaggle/master/integrated/resources/devices.png" width="600">